-(1) Enables students to develop positive relationships with adults and peers, regulates the emotions and behavior of students, achieves academic and non-academic success in school, and maintains physical and psychological health and well-being.
+- (1) Enables students to develop positive relationships with adults and peers, to self regulate emotions and behaviors, achieve academic and non-academic success in school, and to maintain health and well-being. - (2) Integrates services and aligns initiatives that promote the behavioral health of students, including social and emotional learning, bullying prevention, trauma sensitivity, dropout prevention, truancy reduction, nutrition, mental health, foster care and homeless youth education, inclusion of students with disabilities, positive behavioral approaches that reduce suspensions and expulsions, and other similar initiatives.

-- (2) Integrates services and aligns initiatives that promote the behavioral health of students, including social and emotional learning, bullying prevention, trauma sensitivity, dropout prevention, truancy reduction, nutrition, mental health, foster care and homeless youth education, inclusion of students with disabilities, positive behavioral approaches that reduce suspensions and expulsions, and other similar initiatives. - (b) (1) Subject to appropriations, each local board of education shall implement the safe and supportive schools framework developed under subsection (a) in order to organize, integrate, and sustain school and district-wide efforts to create safe and supportive school environments and coordinate and align student prevention and support initiatives. - (2) Each school implementing the safe and supportive schools framework shall also develop an action plan as further provided in subsection (d).
-The local superintendent of education may appoint a team to develop this action plan, provided a team shall include a broad representation of the school and local community, and the superintendent shall include teachers and other school personnel, parents, students, and representatives from community-based agencies and providers.
+- (b) (1) Subject to appropriations by the Legislature, each local board of education shall implement the safe and supportive schools framework developed under subsection (a) in order to organize, integrate, and sustain school and district-wide efforts to create safe and supportive school environments and coordinate and align student prevention and support initiatives. - (2) Each school system implementing the safe and supportive schools framework shall also develop an action plan as further provided in subsection (d).
+The local superintendent of education may appoint a team to make recommendations concerning the development of this action plan, provided a team shall include a broad representation of the school and local community, and the superintendent shall include teachers and other school personnel, parents, students, and representatives from community-based agencies and providers, including the local community mental health center. - (c) The department may create a separate self-assessment tool organized according to the elements of the framework established under subsection (a) for schools to use when developing their action plan.
+The self-assessment tool shall be used by school systems to do all of the following:

-- (c) The department shall create a self-assessment tool organized according to the elements of the framework established under subsection (a) for schools to use when developing their action plan.
-The self-assessment tool shall be used by schools to do all of the following: - (1) Assess the capacity of the school to create and sustain safe and supportive school environments for all students. - (2) Identify areas where additional school-based action, efforts, guidance, and support are needed to create and maintain safe and supportive school environments. - (3) Create action plans to address the areas of need identified by the assessment with timed, specific, realistic, and measurable goals. - (d) School action plans shall be designed to address the areas of need identified through the use of the self-assessment tool described in subsection (c), shall be published on the website of the school district, and shall include all of the following: - (1) Strategies and initiatives for addressing the areas of need identified by the assessment. - (2) A timeline for implementing the strategies and initiatives. - (3) Outcome goals and indicators for evaluating the effectiveness of the strategies and initiatives set forth in the action plan, which may include attendance and graduation 1 2 rates; bullying incidences; number of student suspensions and expulsions; emotional, behavioral, and mental unbiased 3 assessment tools; number of office referrals; truancy and tardiness rates; time spent on learning; and other measures of school success.
+1 (1) Assess the capacity of the school system to 2 create and sustain safe and supportive school environments for 3 all students.

+- (2) Identify areas where additional school-based action, efforts, guidance, and support are needed to create and maintain safe and supportive school environments. - (3) Create action plans to address the areas of need identified by the assessment with timed, specific, realistic, and measurable goals. - (d) School action plans shall be designed to address the areas of need identified through the use of the self-assessment tool described in subsection (c), shall be published on the website of the school district, and shall include all of the following: - (1) Strategies and initiatives for addressing the areas of need. - (2) A timeline for implementing the plan. - (3) Outcome goals and indicators for evaluating the effectiveness of the action plan. - (4) A process and schedule for reviewing the plan annually or biannually and updating it at least once every three years. - (e) The department shall facilitate the implementation of the safe and supportive schools framework in school systems developing and implementing an action plan by providing technical assistance to school systems and developing and disseminating model protocols and best practices.

-- (4) A process and schedule for reviewing the plan annually or biannually and updating it at least once every three years. - (e) The department shall facilitate and oversee the implementation of the safe and supportive schools framework in schools developing and implementing the framework and action plan by providing technical psychosocial assistance to schools and developing and disseminating model protocols and best practices. - (f) Nothing in this section shall be construed as limiting the ability of the department to contract with individuals, external partners, or other entities to support the functions established under this section.
-The department shall consider opportunities for education collaboratives or other regional service organizations to provide technical assistance and information to school districts on the implementation of the framework and action plan.
+(f) Nothing in this section shall be construed as limiting the ability of the department to contract with individuals, external partners, or other entities to support the functions established under this section.
+The department shall consider opportunities for partnership with the Alabama Department of Mental Health or local community mental health centers, education collaboratives or other regional service organizations to provide technical assistance and information to school districts on the implementation of the framework and action plans.